Guganana/Unlog/README.md

 >It's important to note that this conversion results in one extra string allocation every time the log expression is hit.
 If you wish to bypass this allocation completely you should still wrap text with TEXT() macro.

 #### When using the logging macro
 The UNLOG macro automatically wraps the format text with the TEXT() macro so you won't have to do it.
-Doing so will result in an compilation error.
+Doing so will result in an compilation error complaining about `'LL': undeclared identifier`.

 ---